top of page

 The proposal includes:

 • 154 homes ranging from one to four bedrooms, including 32 homes allocated as affordable rental housing, to be managed by a certified Community Housing Provider for a minimum of 15 years.
-Through the delivery of these affordable rental homes, Dare Property is eligible for 30% additional height and floor space ratios above base planning controls.

-• Health and wellness facilities for residents.
+• Health and wellness facilities for residents

 • A comprehensive landscape strategy across the entire site, including generous deep soil zones for mature tree planting and enhanced canopy cover.